Chak 291 EB

 Chak No. 291/E.B is a village of Burewala, Punjab, Pakistan situated on Jamlera Road.
 It is located at coordinate 30.102486N 72.846297E about 20 km away from the main city of Burewala.
 This village is 54 km away from district Vehari, and about 150 km away from its division Multan.
 It is a quite large village of Burewala Tehsil.
 It is known as Progressive Village in Tehsil Burewala.
 Daily, youth of many other villages went here for playing Floodlight Football Matches and also Kabaddi Matches.

 Language

 As per the national census of 1998 Punjabi language is the main language of Chak No. 291/E.B spoken by 94% population.
-Urdu language, the national language, is spoken widely while English spoken by the educated elite.